 - Time pressures – a looming pressure to fill multiple roles is intensified when dealing with high-volume recruitment.

 - Risks to the candidate experience – compromising candidate experience derives from a lack of care, attention and investment in a hiring experience.
 That can occur when recruiters feel overwhelmed with a high volume of applications.

 - Maintaining high-quality hires – high-volume hiring negatively affects a recruitment process when decisions are rushed, and bad hires are made.

 1. Leaders are continually connected to the hiring process (and their employees)

 A successful recruitment leader will remain connected to the hiring process throughout the whole experience.
 From the moment a job advert goes live, a leader will have invested the time into overseeing the creation of the ad ensuring the requirements reflect the ideal candidate.
 As well as planning distribution, into what will be the most effective advertising outlets (if an external role).

-To then setting application requirements that a candidate must meet in order to progress further.
-To implementing an interview structure for consistency amongst candidates and lastly, to developing strategies to make those all-important final hiring decisions.
+To then set application requirements that a candidate must meet in order to progress further.
+To implement an interview structure for consistency amongst candidates and lastly, to develop strategies to make those all-important final hiring decisions.

 2. Leaders automate key recruitment stages